-My thesis title is “Young children’s experience of natural history in museums”, which I am studying under the supervision of Viv Golding.
-This research builds on my career in science museum education, during which time I have worked with many thousands of children of all ages, abilities and backgrounds.
+My thesis title is “Young children’s experience of natural history in museums”, which I am studying under the supervision of Viv Golding and Giasemi Vavoula.
+This research builds on my career in science museum education, during which time I have worked with children of all ages, abilities and backgrounds.
 This project takes a child-centric approach to exploring what children aged four and five years of age experience when they encounter natural history objects in museums.
-It brings together constructivist learning theory, Reggio Emilia-inspired philosophies of childhood and Edward O. Wilson's biophilia hypothesis.
 The research is being carried out at the Oxford University Museum of Natural History.

 The research aims can be summarised in two main questions:

-- What are young children experiencing (including, but not restricted to, intellectually, affectively, socially, personally and physically) when they interact with natural history in a museum setting?
+- What are young children experiencing when they interact with natural history in a museum setting?

 - What methods can we use to understand children’s experiences in these settings?

-My intention is to find ways of providing pre-literate children with a voice within the museum literature.
+My intention has been to find ways of providing pre-literate children with a voice within the museum literature.
 Building on the Mosaic approach from educational research methods, I am using children's photography as a way of actively focusing the participants on communicating their experiences within the museum.
-The project has so far demonstrated that, while there is an important social element to young children’s visits, much of their experience goes undetected by their accompanying adults.
+The project demonstrates that, while there is an important social element to young children’s visits, much of their experience goes undetected by their accompanying adults.
 This challenges research practices in which adults are asked to speak on behalf of young children, showing instead a need to develop approaches which recognise and listen to the different ways in which young children communicate.
-The data is also uncovering the children’s aesthetic appreciation of the museum and its collections.

 The research outcomes, both in terms of increased understanding of children's engagement with natural history, and in terms of developing research methods suitable for younger participants in museum settings, will benefit both museum professionals and the academic field of museum studies.